-Good News About Spanish Residency for British Nationals
+Update – Spanish Residency for British UK Nationals During the Transition Period

-The Spanish Government also recently published its ‘No Deal Brexit’ Contingency Plan.
+Earlier this year, the Spanish Government published its ‘No Deal Brexit’ Contingency Plan.
 The Contingency Plan was approved by Royal Decree 1st March, and affirms that the Spanish residency certificate will be needed to confirm legal residence in Spain.
 The plan makes provision for those residing in Spain who’ve not obtained their Spanish residency EU registration certificate before Brexit, to obtain residency documentation.
 However, it makes clear that British nationals in this situation will be treated differently to to those who have obtained their certificate BEFORE the UK leaves the EU.

 Spanish Residency for British Nationals after Brexit

-Having reviewed the plan, as far as we can see, post Brexit, all British Nationals residing in Spain will have a grace period, during which they will need get to a new non EU national Spanish resident identification card.
+Having reviewed the plan, as far as we can see, post Brexit, all British Nationals residing in Spain will have a grace period.
+During this period they will need get to a new non EU national Spanish resident identification card.
 This card is know as a TIE, Tarjeta de Identidad de Extranjero, and will be needed whether the UK leaves the EU with a deal or not.
 British nationals applying for this card will fall into four categories.

 Category 1 – Holder of a Permanent Spanish residency certificate